nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 ## New Features

-* New product picker
+* New product picker has replaced the Add Layers tab:
-** All layers are now ordered by measurement, then source (or instrument).
+* All layers are now ordered by measurement, then source (or instrument).
-** Categories and Metacategories organize measurements.
+* Categories and Metacategories organize measurements.
-** Related Orbital Tracks option now present when adding layers.
+* Related Orbital Tracks option now present when adding layers.
-** Add Layers button added to the bottom of the Active Layers tab.
+* Add Layers button added to the bottom of the Active Layers tab.
-** Space created for adding Metadata to products.
+* Space created for adding Metadata to products.

 ## Updates